kopytk0/CurrencyConverter/README.md

-A framework to get official currency conversion rates, transaction history from brokers' APIs and to convert currencies
+A framework to get official currency conversion rates, transaction history from brokers' APIs and automate currency conversion of transactions

-## Implemented rates providers:
+## Rates providers:

 - `NbpCurrencyProvider`
   - Provides currency conversion rates from polish central bank to `Currency.PLN`

+## Transaction providers:

+- `IbkrFileTransactionProvider`
+  - Provides transaction from CSV statements from Interactive Brokers